 For her –

 - Bottoms – I like wearing leggings or straight cut pants.
 No jeans for me on flights.
 Leggings are the BEST as I can cuddle up even in an economy seat.
 Straight cut pants are roomy and airy, less restrictive and loose.
-I prefer wearing bottoms in black or dark colors.
-Refresh them by wearing a bright top/pull over.
-My all time favorite leggings are from Lululemon.
-They also have capris called “on the fly” that are very trendy and comfy as well.
-I have actually dressed them for work and travel.
+I prefer wearing travel pants in black or dark colors.
+Refresh them by wearing a bright top/pullover.

 - Top – I prefer wearing a breathable fabric top, usually full sleeves.
-Something comfy like a long tunic style top or an over sized T-shirt.
+Something comfy like a long tunic style top or an oversized T-shirt.
 And then a light jacket on top.
+Check out these lightweight travel jackets for her

 - Scarf for comfort and style